gvwilson/teachtogether.tech/_chapters_en/online.md

 So how should the web be used in teaching and learning tech skills?
 From an educational point of view, its pros and cons are:

-- **Learners can access more lessons, more quickly, than ever before.**
+Learners can access more lessons, more quickly, than ever before.
-  Provided, of course, that a search engine considers those lessons worth indexing, that their internet service provider and government don't block it, that the truth isn't drowned in a sea of attention-sapping disinformation.
+: Provided, of course, that a search engine considers those lessons worth indexing, that their internet service provider and government don't block it, that the truth isn't drowned in a sea of attention-sapping disinformation.

-- **Learners can access *better* lessons than ever before,** unless they are being steered toward second-rate material in order to redistribute wealth from the have-nots to the haves [[McMi2017](#CITE)].
+Learners can access *better* lessons than ever before, : unless they are being steered toward second-rate material in order to redistribute wealth from the have-nots to the haves [[McMi2017](#CITE)].
 (It's worth remembering that scarcity increases perceived value, so as online education becomes cheaper, it will be seen as being worth less.)

-- **Learners can access far more people than ever before as well.**
+Learners can access far more people than ever before as well.
-  But only if those learners actually have access to the required technology, can afford to use it, and aren't driven offline by harassment or marginalized because they don't conform to the social norms of whichever group is talking loudest.
+: But only if those learners actually have access to the required technology, can afford to use it, and aren't driven offline by harassment or marginalized because they don't conform to the social norms of whichever group is talking loudest.
 In practice, most MOOC users come from secure, affluent backgrounds [[Hansen2015](#CITE)].

-- **Teachers can get far more detailed insight into how learners work.**
+Teachers can get far more detailed insight into how learners work.
-  So long as learners are doing things that are amenable to large-scale automated analysis and either don't object to the use of ubiquitous surveillance in the classroom, or aren't powerful enough for their objections to matter.
+: So long as learners are doing things that are amenable to large-scale automated analysis and either don't object to the use of ubiquitous surveillance in the classroom, or aren't powerful enough for their objections to matter.